shawng00din/road-to-agi/README.md

 ## Overview

-This project presents a visually engaging timeline chronicling the development of artificial intelligence from its foundational concepts to potential future milestones.
-The timeline is based on insights from the Artificial Intelligence Show podcast series and historical AI milestones, combining factual history with informed projections of what may come.
+This project was ideated by Paul Roetzer on the [Artificial Intelligence Show podcast](https://www.marketingaiinstitute.com/podcast-show-notes/episode-141-road-to-agi-beyond-part-1).
+It presents a visually engaging timeline chronicling the development of artificial intelligence from its foundational concepts to potential future milestones.
+The timeline is based on insights from [Episode 141 of the Artificial Intelligence Show podcast series](https://www.marketingaiinstitute.com/podcast-show-notes/episode-141-road-to-agi-beyond-part-1) and historical AI milestones, combining factual history with informed projections of what may come.
+Important note: This timeline represents interpretations and predictions; the future remains uncertain.

+You can also watch the [YouTube version of the podcast here](https://www.youtube.com/watch?v=SUAuB5g_oCw&t=653s).

 ## Features